Dev-Micah/CoinSphere/README.md

 **CoinSphere** is a modern Android mobile app built using **Kotlin** and **Jetpack Compose**.
 It allows users to view **real-time cryptocurrency prices**, explore detailed coin information, and manage a list of their **favorite coins**.
 Designed with a clean UI and powered by reactive architecture, CoinSphere delivers a fast and smooth crypto tracking experience.

 ---
+# Model-View-ViewModel

+MVVM is a software architectural pattern that separates the presentation logic (View) from the business logic (Model) and introduces a middle layer (ViewModel) to mediate communication between them.
+This design pattern promotes better code organization, testability, and maintainability of Android applications.

 ## Core Features